Skip to content

 After Ballarat, drive to Melbourne.

 That concludes our 3 Days Road Trip from Melbourne.
-When we made this trip in 2022 we also spent 3 days in Melbourne before flying back home to Auckland.
+When we made this trip in 2022 we also spent some time in Melbourne city before flying back home to Auckland.
+Read our post for 3 Days in Melbourne – Detailed Itinerary for a Perfect Visit.

 Things to know for a road trip in Australia